ID25/rails_emoji_picker/README.md

   <%= content_with_emoji(@post.title) %>
 ```

-If you interpolate string, you need to call `html_safe`, because it is another string.
+If you interpolate string, you need to call `html_safe`, because it's another string.

 ```erb
   <%= "Post body: #{content_with_emoji(@post.body)}".html_safe %>